 Ciclopirox has a poorly understood mechanism of action but is believed to interfere with the structural integrity of the fungal cell membrane.

-Quinoline derivative antifungal compounds, also have a poorly understood mechanism of action.
+Quinoline antifungal compound derivatives also have a poorly understood mechanism of action.

-Potassium Iodide exerts its effects directly on Sporothrix spp., yet the exact mechanism of action has not been proven.
+Potassium Iodide exerts its effects directly on Sporothrix spp., yet the exact mechanism of action remains unproven.
 Leading theories suggest that human polymorphonuclear cells, convert potassium iodide to iodine via the action of myeloperoxidase.
-Iodine inhibits fungal germination and reduces structural integrity through the in intracytosolic destruction of structural components.
+Iodine inhibits fungal germination and reduces structural integrity through the intracytosolic destruction of structural components.

-Zinc Pyrithione has a poorly understood antifungal mechanism of action; but leading theories suggest this agent modifies fungal cellular membrane transport, leading to decreased levels of key metabolic substrates, inhibiting protein synthesis and limiting ATP production.
-These metabolic changes are likely due to an increase in intracellular copper, and iron-sulfur clusters which lead to protein damage.
+Zinc Pyrithione has a poorly understood, antifungal mechanism of action.
+Still, leading theories suggest this agent modifies fungal cellular membrane transport, leading to decreased levels of critical metabolic substrates, inhibiting protein synthesis, and limiting ATP production.
+These metabolic changes are likely due to an increase in intracellular copper and iron-sulfur clusters, which lead to protein damage.

 Amphotericin B has several formulations, including amphotericin B deoxycholate (d-AMB, or AMB-d), liposomal amphotericin B (L-AMB), amphotericin B lipid complex (ABLC), and amphotericin B colloidal dispersion (ABCD; not available in the United States); all approved indications are intravenous administration.
 Off-label administration of AMB-d is also given intraventricularly and as an irrigation solution.

 Nystatin, the other polyene drug, is only approved for topical and oral "swish-and-swallow' applications.
 Nystatin is available as a powder, cream, and oral solution.